-The Company is dependent on loans from its immediate parent undertaking and the level of the third party debt is not considered to be material.
+The Company is dependent on loans from its immediate parent undertaking and third party debt.

 Liquidity risk is monitored through different committees and levels of management, including the Asset and Liability Committee (ALCO) and the Board Risk Committee.
 The Company reviews rolling forecasts of its liquidity requirements including its cash flow forecast.